nsidc/earthaccess/docs/contributing/development.md

 ### Managing Dependencies

-If you need to add a dependency, you should do the following:
+If you need to add a new dependency, you should do the following:

 - Run `poetry add <package>` for a required (non-development) dependency
 - Run `poetry add --group=dev <package>` for a development dependency, such